Infinite Jonathans

 The Infinite Jonathans story is a massive branching narrative, with 254 possible outcomes.

-The above GIF is an example of how the “STOCKBROCKER” path looks in our design map, and how that translates to the in-game experience.
+The above GIF is an example of how the 'STOCKBROKER' path looks in our design map (in-house branching narrative tool) and how that translates to the in-game experience.

 gifs.gif